nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_10_Debut-game_create_Meteors.md

 - - - `pygame.time.get_ticks()`: This part gives us the current time in milliseconds (like counting how many seconds have gone by since the game started).

+- - - `self.start_time`: This is the time when the meteor was created.
+We saved it earlier, so we know when it started.